adlnet/xAPI-Spec/xAPI-About.md

 <a name="def-vocabulary" ></a>

-__Vocabulary__: A list or collection of the terms that are used by a COP for labeling or categorizing information in a particular domain.
+__Vocabulary__: A list or collection of the terms that are used by a CoP for labeling or categorizing information in a particular domain.
 The use of a vocabulary ensures that everyone is using the same word to mean the same thing.
 For more information on vocabularies, see the [xAPI Vocabulary Companion Specification](https://github.com/adlnet/companion-specification-for-xapi-vocabularies/blob/master/SUMMARY.md).